Los Angeles has so many museums that it's hard to figure out where to start. Here are LA's best museums overall.

 Opened in 2015, The Broad jumped right onto the list of must-see museums for anyone who appreciates contemporary art.

 AddressLos Angeles, CA 90027, USA

 Although Gene Autry and his fellow TV cowboys are recognized at the Autry Museum, this museum is dedicated to the real story of the American West, not just the TV version.
-The Autry National Center (Autry Museum) in Griffith Park has been moving the collection of the Southwest Museum of the American Indian to the same location so the full story of the American West will be in one place.
+The Autry National Center (Autry Museum) is in Griffith Park.

 This being Hollywood, there are plenty of museums and exhibits interpreting the history and culture of various facets of the entertainment industry from the tiny Hollywood Heritage Museum to the glitzy Grammy Museum, but the Hollywood Museum in the historic Max Factor Building is the richest glimpse into Hollywood movie history, from its restored hair-color-themed makeup rooms to the collection of movie sets and memorabilia, including an extensive Marilyn Monroe exhibit and Hannibal Lecter's cell from Silence of the Lambs.